 2. Working days will be charged beginning with the following circumstances:

 b.
-On the date that has been agreed to at the preconstruction conference for projects with an Approximate Start Date.
+On the date that has been agreed to at the preconstruction conference for contracts with an Approximate Start Date.

 c.
-On the start date indicated in the Notice to Proceed for projects with an Approximate Start Date.
+On the start date indicated in the Notice to Proceed for contracts with an Approximate Start Date.

 d.
-On the day following the date the site becomes available if the Contractor is already working on the site for projects with an Approximate Start Date.
+On the day following the date the site becomes available if the Contractor is already working onsite for contracts with an Approximate Start Date.

 e.
 On the date the Contractor begins work prior to the Late Start Date.

 f.
-On the date specified for projects with a Late Start Date and the Contractor has not begun work prior to that date.
-However, working days will not be charged prior to 15 calendar days after the contract has been signed by the Contracting Authority, as long as the Contractor furnished the signed contract, performance bond, and proof of insurance within the time allowed by Article 1103.07; and has not begun work on the contract.
+On the date specified for contracts with a Late Start Date and the Contractor has not begun work prior to that date.
+However, working days will not be charged prior to 15 calendar days after the contract has been signed by all required entities, provided the Contractor furnished the signed contract, performance bond, and proof of insurance within the time allowed by Article 1103.07, and has not started work on the contract.